About Jacob Molyneux, senior editor/blog editor

 This month’s Reflections essay, “The Last One,” is by Fran Wiedenhoeft, a former nurse anesthetist in the military.
 In it, she describes her own reaction after she found herself, at a relatively young age, facing just such a diagnosis.

 In the two weeks before the surgery . . .
 I threw myself with frantic determination into collecting lasts: last long run . . . , last trip to the zoo, last potato peeled, last kiss, last caress. . . .
-Rather than enjoying each precious moment and every last experience, I was […]
+Rather than enjoying each precious moment and every last experience, I was rushing through […]

 ‘You Could Do This’: Heeding A Late Call to a Nursing Career